komodorio/helm-charts/charts/podmotion/README.md

 ```

 **Note**: Using Method 1 (uninstall mode) is recommended as it ensures proper cleanup of podmotion components installed on the nodes.

-## Contributing

-Please see the main [Podmotion repository](https://github.com/komodorio/podmotion) for contribution guidelines.

-## License

-This chart is licensed under the same license as Podmotion.
-See the [LICENSE](https://github.com/komodorio/podmotion/blob/main/LICENSE.md) file for details.